 Table 9-6 is the result of normalizing the Customers table into both First and Second Normal Forms.
-Each customer now has a unique customer number called CustNo, which is the table's primary key and will most likely have been created via AUTO_INCRE MENT.
+Each customer now has a unique customer number called CustNo that is the table's primary key, and that will most likely have been created via AUTO_INCREMENT.
 All the parts of customer addresses have also been separated into distinct columns to make them easily searchable and updateable.